michael2012z/BitBible/markdown/JPS/files/1Sam.md

 49. Now the sons of Saul were Jonathan, and Ishvi, and Malchi-shua; and the names of his two daughters were these: the name of the first-born Merab, and the name of the younger Michal;

-50. and the name of Saul's wife was Ahinoam the daughter of Ahimaaz; and the name of the captain of his host was Abner,Heb.
-Abiner. the son of Ner, Saul's uncle.
+50. and the name of Saul's wife was Ahinoam the daughter of Ahimaaz; and the name of the captain of his host was Abner,

 51. And Kish was the father of Saul, and Ner the father of Abner was the son of Abiel.